 Aster novae-angliae "Alma Potschke"

-Oh, this is an aster I really like for its cultivar name, of course, but ali for it's bright pink, dailsy-like flowers in late summer/early fall that you can see from a mile away.
+h, this is an aster I really like for its cultivar name, of course, but ali for its bright pink, dailsy-like flowers in late summer/early fall that you can see from a mile away.
 "Alma Potschke" grows to about three feet tall, with loads of long lasting blooms.
 You can pinch this one up until early July, promoting branching, more blooms, and a more compact plant.
 But who wants a compact aster?
 I like the plant to stand as tall as possible so as to be as showy as possible, and I don't see how the ones I have can have more blooms than they already do.
 Divide every two-three years.
 Sun in Zones 3-8.
 Butterfly Magnet.
 Quarts.